entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The preorbital is a bone forming part of the anterior margin of the orbit in basal coelacanths.
+> - Clement *et al.* (2024): "The preorbital is a bone forming part of the anterior margin of the orbit in basal coelacanths.
 A posterior tectal occupies a similar position in onychodontiforms and some tetrapodomorphs.
 Forey (1998, char.
 10) used the opposite polarity of the character-states.
 We coded the preorbital present in onychodontiforms although this element is referred to as the posterior tectal.
 This character is linked with characters 6 and 7."

 > - The coding of *Qujingodus* is ?.